 A study performed in 2003 by the University of Colorado did indeed confirm that matcha green tea had 137 times the amount of EGCG when compared to a regular cup of green tea.

 One area with the highest life expectancy is Okinawa in Japan.
 One of the reasons Okinawans live for so long is because of all the matcha green tea drank there.

-Matcha green tea cut its teeth in Japan and remains the most popular there, but it is becoming more popular across the entire world thanks to how well it fights inflammation, oxidation, and aging.
+Matcha cut its teeth in Japan and remains the most popular there, but is becoming more popular across the entire world thanks to its anti-inflammatory properties, as well as its ability to fight oxidation and aging.